HomeArticlesGuideMotion & Kinematics Guide

 Learn speed, velocity, acceleration, force, momentum, impulse, projectile motion, and free fall with worked examples and free physics calculators.

-This guide walks through those relationships in a logical build-up: starting with the basic distinction between speed and velocity, moving into acceleration and the forces that cause it, then momentum and impulse (the physics behind collisions), and finishing with two of the most common applied scenarios — projectile motion and free fall.
+This guide walks through those relationships in a logical build-up, starting with the basic distinction between speed and velocity, moving into acceleration and the forces that cause it, then momentum and impulse (the physics behind collisions), and finishing with two of the most common applied scenarios: projectile motion and free fall.
 Each step includes a worked example and a link to the calculator that automates the formula.

-Step 1: Speed vs Velocity — What's the Difference
+Step 1: Speed vs Velocity, What's the Difference

-Speed is how fast something is moving, measured as distance traveled divided by time elapsed — a scalar quantity with magnitude only.
+Speed is how fast something is moving, measured as distance traveled divided by time elapsed, a scalar quantity with magnitude only.
 Velocity adds direction to that picture, measured as displacement (straight-line distance from start to end point, including direction) divided by time.
-The distinction matters most whenever a path isn't a straight line: a runner completing a 400-meter lap in 60 seconds has an average speed of about 6.67 m/s, but an average velocity of zero, since they end up back at the starting line.
+The distinction matters most whenever a path isn't a straight line.
+A runner completing a 400-meter lap in 60 seconds has an average speed of about 6.67 m/s, but an average velocity of zero, since they end up back at the starting line.

 Step 2: Acceleration and Changing Motion